CJGreig/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 to create more complex symbology.
 QGIS allows you to do this using symbol layers.

 #.
-Go back to the :guilabel:`landuse` layer's symbol properties panel (by clicking
+Go back to the :guilabel:`impervious_surfaces` layer's symbol properties panel (by clicking
    :guilabel:`Simple fill` in the symbol layers tree).

    In this example, the current symbol has no outline (i.e., it uses the